aws/awsui-documentation/components/form-field.md

 # Form field (FormField)

-Enables the creation of properly styled controls in a form.
+With the form field, users can create properly-styled controls in a form.